neilenns/mobiflight-docs/content/boards/supported/_index.md

 weight: 200
 ---

-These boards are supported but are older designs.
+These boards are supported, but are older designs.
 If you already own one, they work fine.
 If you are purchasing a new board, buy a [recommended board](/boards/recommended) instead.

 > [!WARNING]